tejeez/geckokapula/hardware_v2/README.md

 you like and arrange all the knobs, buttons and connectors the way you like.

+#### Bugs
+PCB v2.1 has its RF switch control lines swapped.
+This can be fixed by moving series resistors
+R76 and R77 to cross the lines.

+This could have been fixed by swapping the pins in software, but swapping them in hardware keeps the new hardware more compatible with older firmware versions.
+Next PCB order (v2.2) will have this fixed.

 ### Display
 A display can be mounted directly on top of a Gekkokapula board.
 The display is a